bclement97/scoca_agreement_chart/README.md

 ## Running

+### CLI

 Navigate to the base directory.

 If you have docker installed, run `docker-compose up --build`.
 Alternatively, if you have Make installed as well, simply run `make`.

 Otherwise, run `python -m cli`.

+### Admin Interface

+If you started the CLI via Docker, the Admin Interface will be available at `localhost:8080`.

+Otherwise, you are responsible for installing this project on a web server that can render the PHP Admin Interface.